thephpleague/period/modifying.md

 <p class="message-notice">Added to <code>Period</code> in version 2.1</p>

-Complementary to `PeriodInterface::next`, the created `PeriodInterface` object is adjacent to the current `PeriodInterface` **but** its ending endpoint is equal to the starting endpoint of the current object.
+Complementary to `TimeRangeMutationInterface::next`, the created `TimeRangeMutationInterface` object is adjacent to the current `TimeRangeMutationInterface` **but** its ending endpoint is equal to the starting endpoint of the current object.

 ~~~php
 use League\Period\Period;